AnyLog-co/documentation/sql setup.md

 ## Disconnecting from a database

 Users can issue the `disconnect dbms` command to disconnect from a connected database.
-This command is usefull to switch between different physical databases that are serving the same logical database.
+This command is useful to switch between different physical databases that are serving the same logical database.

 **Usage**: